thani-sh/pdf-index/README.md

 #PDF Indexer

+> Status: POC
+> I wrote this project while following the "Introduction to Computer Science" program at Udacity 4 years ago.

 Automatically crawls and Indexes your eBooks for easy lookup.
 First run server.js, it will continuously monitor and index your pdf files.
 Use client.js to lookup words.

-> This is only a proof-of-concept software so things can (and most probably will) break
-> Feel free to fork this project on github.
-Any complaints, bugs, ideas, comments, or
-> something else, just send me a message.

 ##Requirements